 What are the first mortgage interest rates?

-REI Down Payment Assistance will post First Mortgage interest rates on the lender portal at www.reigift100.org by 9:00 a.m.
-C.S.T. daily.
-Please note that as a result of the gift, the interest rate on the first mortgage loan will be higher than a first mortgage loan that does not include the gift.
+Please note that as a result of the assistance, the interest rate on the first mortgage loan could be slightly higher than a first mortgage loan that does not include the assistance.

 What is the minimum credit score?

 All borrowers MUST have a minimum representative Credit Score of 640 with a maximum DTI of 45%.
 With a credit score of 680 or above, borrowers can have a maximum DTI of 50%.

 DTI stands for debt-to-income ratio, also referred to as back-end ratio.
 It shows how much of your gross monthly income is needed to cover all your debt obligations.
 Follow these steps to determine your approximate DTI:

 - Add up all of your monthly debt payments (including your mortgage, car loans, child support and alimony, credit cards, student loans, etc.)

 - Divide this amount by your gross monthly income.